Panykang County

-Overview

 Panyikang County is an administrative area in Upper Nile State, in the Greater Upper Nile region of South Sudan.
 Panyikang County is situated in Upper Nile State, within the Greater Upper Nile region of South Sudan.
 Covering an area of approximately 5,038 square kilometers, it had an estimated population of 70,117 as of 2017.

 Geography

 Borders, rivers (White Nile, Sobat), area (5,038 km²).

 The White Nile River traverses the county in a V-shape, converging near Malakal town.
 Additionally, the Sobat River delineates part of the county's eastern boundary before merging with the White Nile.
 These waterways are vital for transportation, fishing, and agriculture.

 Geographical boundaries

 Panyikang County shares borders with several regions: